Mulinatti/kanban-app/README.md

 # React + TypeScript + Vite

-To run the application on your local will need to use the following commands:
+To run the application on your local you will need to use the following commands:

 ```
 npm install